ncatlab/nlab-content/pages/3/7/8/7/17873/content.md

 In a sufficiently cohesive topos the subobject classifier is obviously connected since $\Omega=\Omega^1$.
 It is the aim of this section to prove that in a weakly cohesive topos the converse holds as well: $\Omega$ is connected iff $\Omega$ is contractible.

-Before embarking on a proof let us consider two examples that suggest that the concept of sufficient cohesion results from the interplay between the _connectedness_ of the subobject classifier and the _exactness_ properties of the components functor $p_!$:
+Before embarking on a proof let us consider two non-examples that display varied behaviors in respect to the  _connectedness_ of the subobject classifier and the _exactness_ properties of the components functor $p_!$:

 +-- {: .num_example}
-###### (Non)examples
+###### Example
 The [[Sierpinski topos]] $Set^\to$ is weakly cohesive over $Set$ since there exists a string of adjoint functors $L\dashv\Pi\dashv\Delta\dashv\Gamma\dashv B: Set\to Set^\to$ with

 * $L(Z)=\emptyset \to Z$